KULeuven-MICAS/zigzag/README.md

 Please take a look at the [Getting Started](https://zigzag-project.github.io/zigzag/getting-started.html) page on how to get started using ZigZag.

+Also, a Jupyter Notebook based demo is prepared for new users [here](https://github.com/ZigZag-Project/zigzag-demo).

 ## Recent changes

 In this novel version, we have: